pexip/os-llvm-pex-future/mlir/docs/DeclarativeRewrites.md

 The above example also shows how to replace a matched multi-result op.

-To replace a `N`-result op, the result patterns must generate at least `N` declared values (see [Declared vs. actual value](#declared-vs-actual-value) for definition).
+To replace an `N`-result op, the result patterns must generate at least `N` declared values (see [Declared vs. actual value](#declared-vs-actual-value) for definition).
 If there are more than `N` declared values generated, only the last `N` declared values will be used to replace the matched op.
 Note that because of the existence of multi-result op, one result pattern **may** generate multiple declared values.
 So it means we do not necessarily need `N` result patterns to replace an `N`-result op.
 For example, to replace an op with three results, you can have

 ```tablegen
 // ThreeResultOp/TwoResultOp/OneResultOp generates three/two/one result(s),